-4. Once the egg feels empty, pop it into the second bowl and fill with warm water and washing up liquid.
+4. Pop the empty shell into the second bowl and fill with warm water and washing up liquid.
 Use the aspirator again to pump soapy water through the egg shell.

-5. Leave to drain on kitchen towel.
-Once it's completely dry, you’re ready to decorate!
+5. Leave the shell to drain on kitchen towel.
+Once it’s completely dry, you’re ready to decorate!

 Try our favourite designs